Stratified sampling and bootstrapping for approximate Bayesian computation: Case studies

 We then increase the threshold to $\delta=6$ and produce results for both pmABC-MCMC ($M=2$) and for xrsABC-MCMC ($R=500$).
 For the latter, resampling was performed using the block bootstrap as in \citet{bootstrapped-sl} with a block size of $20\times20$.
 For xrsABC-MCMC with $\delta=6$ we considered $\mathcal{D}_1= (0,\delta/2)$, $\mathcal{D}_2=[\delta/2,\delta)$, $\mathcal{D}_3=[\delta,\infty)$.
 The illustrative plot in Figure \ref{fig:ising_traces} shows that pmABC-MCMC has poor mixing even with $\delta=6$.
-For example, if we compute the IAT for each of the forty repetitions and take their sample averages, the mean IAT for the exchange algorithm is 9.4, while for pmABC ($\delta=6$) is 38.6 and for xrsABC ($\delta=6$) is 10.5.
+For example, a measure of sampling efficiency is the integrated autocorrelation time (IAT), which we compute via the \texttt{LaplacesDemon} R package \citep{laplaces} and gives the number of iterations required to obtain an independent sample (hence the smaller the IAT the better).
+We compute the IAT for each of the forty repetitions and report their sample averages.
+The mean IAT for the exchange algorithm is 9.4, while for pmABC ($\delta=6$) is 38.6 and for xrsABC ($\delta=6$) is 10.5.
 If we were to compute posterior quantiles, it would appear that the results of pmABC-MCMC (with $\delta=6$) are, after all, quite accurate, but that would be an illusion.
 As an example, for the illustrative run in Figure \ref{fig:ising_traces}, the gold-standard results for $\theta$ provided by the exchange algorithm are (posterior mean and 95\% intervals) 0.301 [0.277,0.326], for pmABC-MCMC ($\delta=6$) are 0.304 [0.280,0.329] and for xrsABC-MCMC 0.302 [0.265,0.336].
 While the quantiles for pmABC seem very close to the ones from the exchange algorithm, they are actually biased due to the low mixing (see for example \citealp{talts2018validating} for remedies).
 In fact, a better way to verify the quality of the results is to directly compare the resulting posterior distributions, rather than posterior quantiles.
 We can do this for all the several runs by separately comparing the forty Wasserstein distances obtained between the corresponding forty posterior from the exchange algorithm and the posteriors from pmABC and, similarly, comparing the distances between the forty posteriors from xrsABC with the ones from the exchange algorithm.
 The 2d Wasserstein distances where computed using the \texttt{emd2d} function found in the R \texttt{emdist} package.
 Histograms of the distances are in Figure \ref{fig:wasserstein_histograms} and it is clear that xrsABC produces smaller distances, hence these posteriors are closer to the gold-standard exchange algorithm posteriors.
 Specifically, the median Wasserstein distance for pmABC is 3.37, and for xrsABC is 2.40.

 It could be argued that the above gives reassurance on the quality of ABC inference using stratification when the number of MCMC iterations for each run is limited, but that perhaps pmABC would score more favorably if much longer chains were available, as in this case the poor mixing of the chains could be partially compensated.
 To address this issue, we ``stack'' the chains produced by the forty runs, to obtain a single long chain for pmABC, and similarly for the exchange algorithm and xrsABC.
 This way, for each method we have a single posterior resulting from $40\times 2,000=80,000$ draws, which we can easily compare, see Figure \ref{fig:ising_histograms}.
 We can now see that pmABC produces a more accurate posterior approximation, compared to xrsABC, which is reasonable when a long enough chain is available.